laurenttdm/JSLearningEngine/README.md

 JSLearningEngine
 ================

-Javascript integration of MelonJS and Google Blockly to teach basics programming.
+Javascript integration of MelonJS and Google Blockly to teach the basics of programming.